Social-Evolution-and-Behavior/anTraX/docs/classification.md

 anTraX defines a few possible CNN architectures.
 To see a complete specification of the architectures, look at the [models.py](https://github.com/Social-Evolution-and-Behavior/anTraX/blob/master/antrax/models.py) file in the anTraX repository.

-* **small**: This is the default architecture, which we have found to give the best tradeoff between accuracy, training time, and number of examples needed.
+* **small**: This is the default architecture, which we have found to give the best trade-off between accuracy, training time, and number of examples needed.
 It has 3 convolutional layers.

 * **wide**: Also a 3-layered model, but with wider layers and hence slower to train.